B Visas for Short Term Business Travel

-Typically, when a person wished to enter the United States,regardless of whether their purpose is for business or pleasure, they must first obtain a visa.
-However, the process can be quite tedious for those looking to visit on a very short term basis, such as a tourist or business traveler who does not intend on staying in the U.S. for an extended period of time.
+Typically, when a person wishes to enter the United States, regardless of whether their purpose is for business or pleasure, they must first obtain a visa.
+However, the process can be quite tedious for those looking to visit on a very short-term basis, such as a tourist or business traveler who does not intend on staying in the U.S. for an extended period.
 To make the process of entering the country easier for such individuals, the Visa Waiver Program was established.

 Citizens from participating countries may enter the U.S. without a visa (or having the requirement of a visa waived) if they are a tourist or business traveler.
 Instead, they are granted a non-immigrant visa, or travel visa, that is valid for 90 days or less.